 A Data Standard that MUST be followed.
-These are outlined in Decision number 87, and in this document in the CX Standards section.
+These are outlined on the standards website and in this document in the CX Standards section.
 These items will be binding data standards for the purposes of s56FA and in accordance with the Consumer Data Right rules made by the ACCC.